Showing posts with label Santa Fe. Show all posts

 Introduction

 Dear Readers, you may have noticed that you are seeing more film photographs here recently compared to a few years ago.
-I am an old geezer, so of course grew up during the film era.
+I am an old geezer, so, of course, grew up during the film era.
 My dad used a handsome little Leica IIIC, which, at the ripe young age of 69, still works perfectly.
 My first camera in the 1960s was a Kodak Instamatic 500, a German unit that had manually-controlled aperture, shutter speed, and focus.
 My first serious camera was a Nikon Nikkormat FTn, which I bought in 1968 at Lechmere Sales in Cambridge, Massachusetts.
 Lechmere was a well-known discounter in the Boston area, but it closed many years ago.
 In subsequent years, I moved on to various other cameras, both 35mm format, medium format, and 4×5 inch.

 The first digital camera in the family was my daughter's Kodak LS743 in 2004, a convenient little machine that took reasonable (but over-compressed) jpeg files.
 My first interchangeable lens digital camera was an Olympus E-330, which took excellent files.
 I now have a Fujifilm X-E1, which does an amazing job in most circumstances and produces RAW files that you can manipulate to your heart's content with PhotoNinja or other software.